-GRAND VILLA This two bedroom apartment style villa is geared for one to three couples, or a family group.
-Includes 2 private bedrooms, 2 bathrooms, full size kitchen, dining table, walk-in tile showers, washer/ dryer, and living room on the main level with a sofa bed, plus a bonus/ game room downstairs with a sofa bed.
-Includes a private patio with views.
-Please see amenities pages 116-120 for full list of LaFave offerings.
+DELUXE VILLA This two bedroom apartment style villa is perfect for one or two couples, or a family.
+Includes 2 private bedrooms, 2 bathrooms, full size kitchen, dining table, walk-in tile showers, washer/dryer, and living room with sofa bed.
+Includes a private covered deck with amazing views.
+Please see amenities pages 114-117 for full list of LaFave offerings.